-- 2. The Cross-Compliance conditions are designed to promote sustainable agricultural practices in Europe and reflect a number of environmental and other objectives.
-They are good farm management practices, and encourage responsible stewardship of the land. - 3.
-All European Union Member States have to implement Cross-Compliance.
-The majority of Cross-Compliance requirements reinforce existing legislation, or form part of existing codes of good practice, and farmers should therefore already be meeting most, if not all of these. - 4.
-All farmers claiming under the following schemes must meet the Northern Ireland Cross-Compliance conditions.
+- 2. The Cross-Compliance conditions are designed to promote sustainable agricultural practices in Northern Ireland and reflect a number of environmental and other objectives.
+They are good farm management practices and encourage responsible stewardship of the land. - 3.
+The majority of Cross-Compliance requirements reinforce existing legislation or form part of existing codes of good practice and farmers should therefore already be meeting most, if not all, of these. - 4.
+All farmers claiming under the following Schemes must meet the Northern Ireland Cross-Compliance conditions.